M3IT/COVID-19_Data/README.md

 * Cumulative counts
 * Both daily change and cumulative counts

-There is a 7th file (COVID_AU_cumulative.csv) which contains both national and state level data and is primarily for updating <https://covid19datahub.io/>
+There is a 7th file (COVID_AU_cumulative.csv) which contains both national and state level data.

+A copy of this file (COVID19_Data_Hub.csv) and is provided for updating <https://covid19datahub.io/>

 <a href="https://covid19datahub.io/"><img src="Images/COVID-19_Data_Hub.svg" title="COVID-19 Data Hub - CONTRIBUTOR" width="150"></a>